Next James Bond Odds: 71 Actors You Can Bet On

 Rumour has it that Riley was set to be the next 007 but he bailed at the last moment because he didn't want to end up a 'cash cow' actor.
 He was tipped in 2005 so it's easy to see why he's been listed by the bookies again (albeit at lengthy odds).

 It's difficult to see Colin Farrell playing James Bond.
-Some (not us!) will argue he's past his prime.
+Some (not us!) will argue he's past his prime, while his Irish accent may not be the sort of charm producers are looking for.
 The 500/1 shot looks about right here.

 Born and raised in Liverpool, Sloane would certainly prove an interesting James Bond.
 He became famous playing Aiden Mathis in Revenge and says he's proud to fly the flag for Scousers in California.